HithaBadikillaya/Portfolio/README.md

 npm or yarn

 # Installation
-Clone the Repository: \n
+- Clone the Repository
-Install Dependencies:
+- Install Dependencies
-Set Up Environment Variables:
+- Set Up Environment Variables
-Running the Application:
+- Running the Application
 To start the development server, run: npm run dev